-If you have already decided which toilet you want to go with—or if you still have some questions before making your final decision—then make sure to read our buying guide below.
-Here we will cover things like the different types of toilets and what to look for before making your purchase, how to setup and maintain your toilet, what brands to consider, and so much more!
+If you have already decided which toilet you want to go with—or if you still have some questions before making your final decision—make sure to read our buying guide below.
+Here we will cover things like the different types of toilets available and what to look for before making your purchase, how to setup and maintain your toilet, what brands to consider, and so much more!

 Make sure to keep in mind your own personal needs and what features you will need to fulfill them.
 The toilets on our list are among the best out there, but it is especially important that you purchase the best portable toilet for your needs.

 Whether you have are buying you first portable toilet or just upgrading the one you have, it is important to know what you are getting into.
 One great way to find out more about the toilet you are thinking of purchasing is by learning more about the brand.
-Here we will go over some of the more well-known brand, which typically come highly-rated and recommended by many users.
+Here we will go over some of the more well-known brands, which typically come highly rated and recommended by many users.

-The Thetford brand is a company that sells more than just portable toilets—from kitchen appliance and bathroom commodities to holding tanks and emergency products, this company has a pretty well-rounded product output.
-It is safe to say as well, that Thetford definitely provides the widest range of products when compared to the other brands we will discuss in just a bit.
+The Thetford brand sells more than just portable toilets—from kitchen appliances and bathroom commodities to holding tanks and emergency products, this company has a pretty well-rounded product output.
+It is safe to say as well that Thetford definitely provides the widest range of products when compared to the other brands we will discuss in just a bit.

-This brand has been around since 1999 and is one of the word’s leading brands when it comes to these products, and they pride themselves in being a great option for anyone needing a portable toilet in areas where there is no plumbing.
+This brand has been around since 1999 and is one of the world’s leading brands when it comes to these products.
+They pride themselves on being a great option for anyone needing a portable toilet in areas where there is no plumbing.

-It is the #1 brand of choice for many hospitals, National Parks, foreign military, and some big name outdoor retailors—and this alone speaks volumes.
+This is the #1 brand of choice for many hospitals, National Parks, foreign military, and some big-name outdoor retailors—and this alone speaks volumes.
 Since they have so much commercial success, they are not as well-known among residential consumers—but they definitely deserve a shot!

-Keep in mind, however, that if you purchase what you think is the best portable toilet for camping by Reliance that most of their products require a disposable bag—which you will need to purchase separately from the company.
-It is important to note, however, that the note is technically optional, but using it will greatly prolong the life of your portable toilet.
+Keep in mind, however, that if you purchase what you think is the best portable toilet for camping by Reliance, most of their products require a disposable bag—which you will need to purchase from the company separately.
+It is important to note that this is technically optional, but using it will greatly prolong the life of your portable toilet.

 Camco is definitely the underdog on our list of important brands to consider.
 However, this is not because they aren’t a great brand or not worth a look—but actually because they only offer one model to choose from when it comes to portable toilets.

-While they are widely known for their marine, antifreeze, washer fluid, camping and towing, cleaners, and RV equipment, their only portable toilet model, however, is a great one to choose from and if it’s any indication of any of their future portable toilet products =, then we can definitely expect great things from this brand.
+They are widely known for their marine equipment, antifreeze, washer fluid, camping and towing gear, cleaners, and RV equipment, and their only portable toilet model a great one to choose from.
+If this product is any indication of their future portable toilet products, then we can definitely expect great things from this brand.

 Although they don’t have an entire department dedicated to toilets like the other brands featured on this list, you will find that their first-time portable toilet is still one of the best ones to consider because on top of being portable, it is also packed with lots of great features.

 On our list of reviews, you will find that we included products from Century Outdoor Camping Products and Stansport.
-Like Camco, these brands only have one toilet product on their lineup, although they are both successful companies with other products.
+Like Camco, these brands only have one toilet product in their line-ups, although they are both successful companies with other products.

-Given that they each made the list, with only one portable toilet to showcase for their brands, means that we should look out for them in the future.
+Given that they each made the listwith only one portable toilet to showcase for their brands, we should look out for them in the future.
 Clearly, they know how to make high-quality and effective portable toilets from the get-go.